opengento/flyimg-akeneo/README.md

 # Fly-Image
-Image resizing and cropping on the fly base on ImageMagick+MozJPEG runs inside a Docker container.
+Image resizing and cropping on the fly based on ImageMagick + MozJPEG runs with Docker containers.

 Docker compose create the following containers:
 - **nginx** : Nginx 1.9
 - **fpm** : PHP 7 fpm